Park accessibility improvements

 Click a photo to enlarge it.

-A number of accessibility improvements and amenity updates are underway at William O'Brien State Park.
+A number of accessibility improvements and amenity updates are nearly complete at William O'Brien State Park.
 This project includes facility upgrades that will make the park more accessible to visitors with disabilities, and will provide updated amenities for all park visitors to enjoy.

-Construction is now underway, and the lower portion of the park, including all areas east of Hwy.
-95, are closed through spring 2025.
-The majority of the park remains open.
+Construction is scheduled to be complete by June 1, 2025, and the lower portion of the park, including all areas east of Hwy.
+95, are has now reopened.
 A summary of improvements:

 Walter F. Mondale Day Use Area